Updating TalosII's firmware ? GNUcode.org

 Notice the highlighted gf6295c9c text.
 Consulting this table, (and lots of help on irc), we confirmed that our Talos II is using firmware version 2.00, which means that our BMC is up to date, but the PNOR could be updated.
 I even made a short video showing my attempt to update the firmware via the web interface.

-Since the web interface didn't work, I then went and updated the PNOR firmware via ssh.
+Since the web interface didn't work to update the PNOR, I went and updated the PNOR firmware via ssh.

 joshua@dobby.lan:~/ $ wget \